paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 #### Cache Aware Usage

 A cache-aware class gives code is more explicit code.
-If you want to cache an unsealed class, you can even subclass it and add the functionality below.
+If you want to cache an unsealed class, you can even subclass and add the functionality below.

 ```c#
 private class Aware : IDisposable {